What are you looking for?

 Did you know your financial aid can be negatively affected by outside scholarships?
 Displacement, also known as a financial aid “over-award,” is when a college reduces your financial aid because you received scholarships from other sources, such as an outside scholarship from a community organization or local business.

 Displacement most often occurs when a student’s original financial aid offer amount plus outside scholarship amount(s) exceeds the total cost of attendance for that college.
 Colleges have different policies for financial aid over-awards.
-Here are two examples.
+Here are two examples:

-• Boston University’s policy states that any financial aid reductions will be applied to self-help aid (need-based loans or Federal work study) first.
+• Boston University’s policy states that any financial aid reductions will be applied to self-help aid (need-based loans or federal work-study) first.
 Grants will only be affected if the over-award exceeds the total amount of self-help.

 • Macalester College’s policy states that if a student receives more than $500 in outside scholarships, grant aid is reduced first, then need-based loans and/or federal work-study.